justin-napolitano/wattime-takehome/index.md

   - jupyter book
   - statistical analysis
 seoOptimized: true
+topicFamily: datascience
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post is primarily a technical data science project analyzing methane emissions using statistical testing, data merging, geographic data, and reproducible notebooks.
+It fits the 'datascience' family best, given its focus on data analysis, ETL workflows, statistical tests, geospatial data, and Python scripting.
+Although there is some automation for building the Jupyter Book, the core content and purpose are data scientific analysis.
 ---

 # Technical Overview: Analysis of Global Methane Emissions from Rice Paddies